-The efficiency is achieved by up to 8.8-V gate drive voltage, 14-ns adaptive dead-time control, 14-ns propagation delays and high-current 2-A source and 4-A sink drive capability.
+The TPS28225-Q1 device offers high performance features such as a 8.8-V gate drive voltage, 14-ns adaptive dead-time control, 14-ns propagation delays and high-current 2-A source and 4-A sink drive capabilities.
 The $0.4-\Omega$ impedance for the lower gate driver holds the gate of power MOSFET below its threshold and ensures no shoot-through current at high dV/dt phase node transitions.
-The bootstrap capacitor charged by an internal diode allows use of N-channel MOSFETs in a half-bridge configuration.
+The bootstrap capacitor is charged by an internal diode which allows the use of an N-channel MOSFETs in a half-bridge configuration.